-Aside from smartphones and other mobile devices, companies have also been using biometric data for tasks such as validating movement through facilities.
-As is the case with many innovations, it’s important to understand the potential security issues that arise when utilizing emerging technologies.
+Aside from smartphones and other mobile devices, companies have also been using biometric data to validate movement through facilities.
+As is the case with many innovations, it’s important to understand the potential security issues when utilizing emerging technologies.

 What are some of the risks of biometric data?